2007 Glasgow Airport attack: Perpetrators

-Good Samaritans
+Assistance from bystanders

 As the incident unfolded a number of members of the public rushed to aid police as they responded and to confront the two attackers.

 Michael Kerr chose to run toward the attackers despite already being out of the airport and with his family and car.
 He exchanged punches with one of the attackers, losing several teeth in the melee and breaking his leg.

 Alex McIlveen, a taxi driver, saw what was unfolding and after approaching one of the men, famously kicked the terrorist so hard in the groin that he tore a tendon in his own foot.

 Stephen Clarkson tackled Kafeel Ahmed to the ground, allowing police the opportunity to detain him and prevent any further acts of violence.
 Unlike some of the other good Samaritans Mr. Clarkson kept his identity hidden for 10 weeks following the attack, having been mourning the recent loss of his partner to cancer, and even went back to work the next day.

-Retired fire fighter Henry Lambie saw the incident unfolding and rushed to help.
+Retired fire fighter Henry Lambie saw the attack unfolding and rushed to help.
 He initially tried to put out the fire in the jeep, before then using the extinguisher to try and put out the fire Bilal Abdullah had set on himself.
 In doing so he helped subdue the terrorist whilst also helping to protect the two officers that were trying to arrest him.
 A modest man, he went home afterwards to shower, before then going out for a meal as planned with his wife and friends.
-He was later quoted as saying, “People have asked me if I think I’m a hero, but I don’t think so.
-Heroes are people like soldiers who go to war, knowing what they are getting in to".
+He was later quoted as saying, "People have asked me if I think I'm a hero, but I don't think so.
+Heroes are people like soldiers who go to war, knowing what they are getting in to."

-Stewart Ferguson, an off-duty policeman, saw the flaming car and having approached it began to dose the flaming Kafeel Ahmed with a fire extinguisher.
-Ferguson said of the incident, ”I knew he was one of the bad guys, but it never entered my mind to walk away because that would have been failing in my duty.
-One of the primary duties of a police officer is to preserve life and it doesn’t matter whose life that is.
-But I don’t see myself as a hero.”
+Stewart Ferguson, an off-duty policeman, saw the flaming car and having approached it began to douse the flaming Kafeel Ahmed with a fire extinguisher.
+Ferguson said of the incident, "I knew he was one of the bad guys, but it never entered my mind to walk away because that would have been failing in my duty.
+One of the primary duties of a police officer is to preserve life and it doesn't matter whose life that is.
+But I don't see myself as a hero."